Specific Training Opportunities

 Supervisors: Geri Donenberg, Ph.D., Erin Emerson, M.A.

 This project implemented a 2-arm RCT to test and compare the efficacy of adherence-enhanced TI-CBT (i.e., TI-CBTe) to usual care in increasing ART adherence among 350 Rwandan 14 – 21 year olds from the two clinics caring for the largest number of youth with HIV in Rwanda.
-Based on the Indigenous Leader Outreach Model, Youth, caregivers, and youth leaders completed baseline, 6-, 12, and 18-month follow-up assessments to assess effects on adherence and important mediators (trauma, depression, gender-based violence).
-Opportunities for psychology interns: data analysis and manuscript preparation.
+Youth, caregivers, and youth leaders completed baseline, 6-, 12, and 18-month follow-up assessments to assess effects on adherence and important mediators (trauma, depression, gender-based violence).

 The Neuropsychology Rotation is designed to provide a primary, comprehensive training experience in neuropsychological assessment for interns interested in pursuing a career in the specialty of clinical neuropsychology.
 As such, a yearlong neuropsychology training experience is the standard training rotation, although 6-month rotations are offered as well depending on the training needs of the intern.
 The Neuropsychology Program adheres to the Houston Conference guidelines for internship training in clinical neuropsychology, and is designed to prepare the intern for advanced postdoctoral residency/fellowship training in the field and eventual board certification in clinical neuropsychology.
 The UIC Neuropsychology Service is a lifespan service, with opportunities to provide timely and high-quality neuropsychological evaluation to children, adolescents, and adults.
 We currently offer two training options that can be tailored to the intern’s interest/training goals: (1) the standard, adult-focused training option, and (2) a lifespan training option in which the intern will have the opportunity to see a mix of both adult and pediatric cases throughout their training rotation.
 The pediatric arm of the program currently receives referrals from select disciplines, including the Pediatric Neurology, Hematology/Oncology, and Sickle Cell Clinics.